Parent & Student Information

 Appropriate types of homework may include:

-As a guide, the minimum amount of homework (per night) expected from students varies as follows:
+As a guide, the minimum amount of homework (per night) expected from students:

 Parents need to provide the opportunity for their child to complete their homework in an appropriate location.
 The College Council recognises the difficulties experienced by some students in gaining resources and the appropriate environment for study; for this reason, College Council make library resources available for student use before school, at lunchtime and after school.